BrockCruess/Iagon/CLI Auto Updater/README.md

 ```
 wget https://github.com/BrockCruess/iagon/blob/main/CLI%20Auto%20Updater/iag-cli-updater.sh && chmod +x iag-cli-updater.sh && nano iag-cli-updater.sh
 ```
-When prompted, set your Iagon node file directory:
+When the text editor opens, replace this path with your Iagon node file directory:

 `directory=$HOME/iagon`

-Then press `ctrl+x` to exit the text editor, `y` to confirm modifications, and `enter` to confirm the same file name.
+Then press `Ctrl + x` to exit the text editor, `y` to confirm modifications, and `Enter` to confirm the same file name.

 Run this script any time Iagon announces a new cli node update: